-3.4 Construct New Parking Garage or a One-Level "Parking Lid" over an Existing Surface Parking Lot
+3.5 Construct New Parking Garage or a One-Level "Parking Lid" over an Existing Surface Parking Lot

-- Trigger: Very limited parking availability across entire Downtown, measured using the following metric: - ≥ 85% average occupancy for 3 or more hours per day across entire Downtown on- and off-street parking supply. - Action: Construct an additional parking structure in Downtown or add one level of parking over Home Ranch lot. - Reasoning: The recommendations in this plan attempt to make effective use of all existing parking supply in and around Downtown while also encouraging the use of alternative forms of transportation.
+- Trigger: Very limited parking availability across entire Downtown, measured using the following metric: - ≥ 85% average occupancy for 3 or more hours per day across entire Downtown on- and off-street parking supply. - Action: Construct an additional parking structure in Downtown or add one level of parking over Home Ranch lot.

+Reasoning: The recommendations in this plan attempt to make effective use of all existing parking supply in and around Downtown while also encouraging the use of alternative forms of transportation.
 With additional growth and/or continued increases in annual visitors, additional parking supply will likely be needed.
 Adding one level of parking over Home Ranch may provide the most cost-effective option for increasing the Downtown parking supply, but alternative options for a parking structure should also be considered.
 Given the uncertainty associated with emerging trends in shared mobility and autonomous vehicles, many cities are considering designing new parking structures with the ability to convert to alternative uses should parking demands decrease in the future.
 Toolkit Item 10 - "Assessing an Uncertain Transportation Future" is a research memo that explores several key areas that experts warn are likely to produce "significant disruptions" to the parking and transportation industries in the coming years.
 Specifically, the strong emergence of autonomous vehicles (AVs) as a potentially viable reality brings with it many positive elements, including greatly enhanced vehicular safety, a dramatic reduction in automobile related deaths and injuries, reductions in roadway congestion, reductions in vehicle emissions (assuming future AVs will primarily be electric vehicles), and especially significant to this study, the potential for a dramatic reduction in parking demand.
 Some estimations project that once autonomous vehicles are the dominant form of personal transport, parking demands could drop by as much as 40% to 50%.
-There are other shifts taking place in the transportation sector such as the emergence of what is being called "shared-use mobility" which ties to the changing preferences of younger generations to purchase "mobility as a service" instead of owning a vehicle.15.
+There are other shifts taking place in the transportation sector such as the emergence of what is being called "shared-use mobility" which ties to the changing preferences of younger generations to purchase "mobility as a service" instead of owning a vehicle.15 The design should also consider the needs of RVs and oversized vehicles that currently park in Home Ranch.